Dwynette Eversley: Addressing Youth Violence

 When we asked young people about violence, their responses varied depending on their school and personal experiences.
 Some described their environment as violent—talking about hearing gunshots or witnessing fights on their way home.
 Some students also mentioned instances of emotional mistreatment by adults in the school system.
 Some reported it, but others didn’t, indicating the need for more robust support structures.

-Additionally, most students were unaware of their own potential as change agents using the medium of school or youth council or formal youth networks.
+Additionally, most students were unaware of their own potential as change agents using the medium of school or youth councils or formal youth networks.
 In only one or two schools, students had systems like prefects, which functioned more for discipline than support.
 There was a clear call for better youth networks.

 What will determine the success of violence prevention initiatives?